National Edge AI Hub, UK is proud to organise an international workshop on

 15th – 19th December 2025

-Vanderbilt University Nashville, TN, USA
+Vanderbilt University Nashville, TN, USA, Mode: Hybrid

 About the Workshop